 — ensure that the initial object value is a sensible value for the logic of the program;

-NOTE So-called junk initialization (e.g. setting every variable to zero) prevents the use of tools detect otherwise uninitialized variables.
+NOTE So-called junk initialization (e.g. setting every variable to zero) prevents the use of tools that detect otherwise uninitialized variables.

 — define or reserve fields or portions of the object to only be set when fully initialized, understanding however, that this approach has the effect of setting the variable to possibly mistaken values while defeating the use of static analysis to find the uninitialized variables;